PC-RM4 is a workshop chronocomparator intended for setting mechanical watches.

 A nanosecond display for a mechanical watch didn't seem very useful.
 For a watch that beats at 18,000 beats per hour, a deviation of 1µs over a half period represents less than a second of shift per day.
 But if someone insists, I can adapt the display to count in 1/10 of a microsecond.

 Similarly, the graphic display of the rate of the watch is limited to a lag of 1 ms per half-period with respect to the normal rate.
 It is recalled that for a watch which beats 18,000 strokes per hour, a shift of one millisecond per half-period represents a daily difference of nearly 15 minutes.
-There is probably something else to do before thinking about adjusting the precision of the mount.
+There is probably something else to do before thinking about adjusting the precision of the watch.

 - The variation of the watch (Marche de la montre, Running of the watch).
 This is the graphic part of the measurement which takes up the principle of the remarkable Vibrograf, which is also used by all the chronocomparators I know and to which watchmakers are accustomed .